You spent four years and thousands of dollars as a student of your alma mater, so why shouldn’t you use their lucrative alumni network?

-Contrary to the popular opinion, networking isn't just about getting to know progressively more people.
-The true value of the networking exercise is in being able to connect people for mutual benefit.
+Contrary to the popular opinion, networking isn't just about getting to know more people.
+The true value of the networking exercise is in being able to connect with people for mutual benefit.
 Perhaps one of your alumni network connections has a client service opportunity that requires fraud investigation expertise.
-If you happen to know an alumna who is a partner at a forensic firm, you will be adding value to both of them by making an introduction.
+If you happen to know an alum who is a partner at a forensic firm, you will be adding value to both of them by making an introduction.
 Instant good karma — check!

 By modeling good connection practices, you are building deeper relationships.
 That depth will get you better results in the long run than simply growing the number of superficial connections.